mucommander/mucommander/readme.txt

  - Fixed FTP overwrite problem which would cause the destination file to be renamed to filename.1
  - Fixed a bug in menu bar which could prevent some shortcuts from working properly
  - Added missing keyboard shortcut to 'Go to parent' menu item
+ - Fixed a display bug which could lead to both panes showing a selected file
  - Fixed annoyance with drive popup under Mac OS X which redirected startup partition to /Volumes/PartitionName instead of /
  - Fixed muCommander cancelling Mac OS X shutdown / restart / logout
  - Fixed file editor not asking for save when quitting muCommander under OS X